filipetamota/SampleApp-UIKit/README.md

 # SampleApp-UIKit
-A code sample app write using UIKit
+A code sample app using UIKit and the Unsplash API.